 - official proof that you have successfully completed (or will shortly complete) the requirements for your doctoral degree in a related field.

 - postdoc work permits do not require a positive labour market impact assessment (LMIA).
 If applying by paper, simply write exemption code C44 on the document checklist where it asks for the file number /positive labour market impact assessment from Employment and Social Development Canada (HRSDC). (see academic exemptions)

 - Update: Starting February 21, 2015, employers hiring foreign nationals who are exempt from the Labour Market Impact Assessment (LMIA) process will be required to submit information about their business or organization, the Offer of Employment form, and pay an online fee of $230 to Immigration, Refugees and Citizenship Canada before the work permit application is submitted. (see the IRCC website for details).
-If you are have an appointment as an international postdoctoral fellow and are at the stage of applying for a work permit, please refer your SFU department to SFU's Guide to Submitting an Offer of Employment.
+If you are have an appointment as an international postdoctoral fellow and are at the stage of applying for a work permit, please refer to your SFU department.

 - Consult the website of the Canadian visa office serving the country or region where you live to determine if you are required to provide additional forms or documents and find out about their estimated processing times